 Preparing for travel away from home, whether vacation or obligation, can be stressful for caregivers and families.
 Use this guide to help make the journey smoother and more enjoyable.

 Going on a family vacation can be great fun but also a bit stressful.
-Stress may increase when the preparations include accommodations for a child or adult loved one with autism.
+Stress may increase when the preparations include accommodations for an autistic child or adult.
 We offer these tips, along with some recommended websites and apps that can help you prepare your family for a smooth trip.

 Download the Travel Tips Tool Kit

 Descargue una copia de esta guía de sugerencias en español.

 The views expressed in this publication are those of the authors, and may not reflect the official position of Milestones Autism Resources.
 The publication is designed to provide guidance concerning the subject matter covered.
 It is published with the understanding that Milestones Autism Resources is not engaged in the rendering of legal, medical, or professional services.
 If legal, medical, or other expert advice or assistance is required, the services of a competent professional should be sought.